Russian attacks near Ukrainian nuclear infrastructure heighten scrutiny of Kyiv's preparedness

 And while Ukraine’s nuclear plants have backup emergency power systems, these “are designed to provide temporary support,” Fowler said.
 “Without functioning switchyards, the backup systems alone would not be sufficient to sustain operations or prevent safety risks during an extended outage.”

-Lawmakers cited failure to protect these sites in a resolution calling for the removal of Energy Minister Herman Haluschenko last month.
+Lawmakers cited failure to protect these sites in a resolution last month calling for the removal of Energy Minister Herman Haluschenko.
 The list of grievances, which also censured Haluschenko for alleged systematic corruption and inadequate oversight of the energy sector, must still be voted on by parliament.

+Haluschenko maintained at a news conference Tuesday the allegations were “a manipulation” and that fortifications for the electrical grid were “done.”
+But he would not answer direct questions about whether Ukraine’s nuclear switchyards in particular were protected.

+“Today we have light, we have no restrictions” on electricity, he said, suggesting that was proof that despite “massive attacks” on Ukraine’s energy infrastructure, fortifications were in place.

 Delays in fortifying nuclear switchyards